Apply for a New MFDV License and Plan Review at the Same Time

 LICENSE FEES: Annual license fees are listed on our food service fee webpage and are based in part on the county your establishment is located and when you wish to open.
 The division divides the state into 7 licensing districts according to county.
 Licenses expire each year at the following times:

-All new and change of ownership applications must include a $50 application fee.
+All new and change of ownership applications include a $50 application fee.
 This fee is in addition to the annual license fee.

 To assist you in determining the correct fee, the division has provided a license fee calculator.